With new and changing technology, more and more businesses are transitioning from overflowing paper document cabinets to organized digital formats.

 All your company’s documents can be stored on one computer as opposed to rooms of shelving.

-This means that in the event of floods or fire, you can quickly recover your files if they are in a digital format than would be the case for stacked paper files.
+This means that in the event of floods or fire, you can quickly recover your files for better business continuity if they are in a digital format than would be the case for stacked paper files.

 An average U.S. worker uses 10,000 paper sheets per year, and about 375 million toner and ink cartridges are thrown away annually, ending up in incinerators and landfills.